Versailles Fall/Winter 2024

 This project strengthened my ability to translate abstract inspiration into commercially viable designs.
 I gained hands-on experience in textile creation, brand alignment, and product development, while also learning how to balance creativity with market expectations.

-One key takeaway was understanding how cohesive storytelling, from concept to final product, can enhances both the visual impact and retail viability of a collection.
+One key takeaway was understanding how cohesive storytelling, from concept to final product, can enhance both the visual impact and retail viability of a collection.